Learning Outcomes

 - Secondary legislation is law made by persons or bodies other than Parliament, under authority granted by an enabling Act.

-- The main forms are statutory instruments, Orders in Council, and byelaws.
+- The main forms are statutory instruments, Orders in Council, and byelaws; there are also court rules and other delegated mechanisms.

-- The enabling Act sets the scope and procedures for making secondary legislation.
+- The enabling Act sets the scope and procedures for making secondary legislation, including laying requirements and time limits.

-- Affirmative and negative resolution procedures are the main forms of parliamentary scrutiny.
+- Affirmative and negative resolution procedures are the main forms of parliamentary scrutiny; super-affirmative may be used for enhanced oversight.

-- Parliamentary committees review secondary legislation but cannot amend it.
+- Parliamentary committees (JCSI and House of Lords Secondary Legislation Scrutiny Committee) review secondary legislation and raise technical or policy concerns but cannot amend it.

-- Secondary legislation can be challenged in court if it is ultra vires, procedurally improper, irrational, or incompatible with human rights.
+- Secondary legislation can be challenged in court if it is ultra vires, procedurally improper, irrational, or incompatible with human rights; courts can quash incompatible SIs and issue declarations of incompatibility where the primary Act itself is incompatible.

-- Brexit has increased the use of secondary legislation, especially for amending retained EU law.
+- Brexit has increased the use of secondary legislation, especially for amending retained EU law, intensifying scrutiny of delegated powers.

 Key Terms and Concepts